TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/New-JcSdkAuthenticationPolicy.md

 ### -Body
 This represents an authentication policy.
 See the details of each field for valid values and restrictions.
-To construct, see NOTES section for BODY properties and create a hash table.

 ```yaml
 Type: JumpCloud.SDK.V2.Models.IAuthnPolicy